braschke/PleiadesUserDocumentation/mpi.md

 module load 2021a GCC/10.3.0 OpenMPI/4.1.1

-# Once PMIx libraries have replaced the outdated PMI2 libraries on our workernodes:
+# Option one:
 srun --mpi=pmix_v3 /path/to/mpiapplication <arguments>

-# Alternatively using mpirun directly:
+# Or using mpirun directly:
 mpirun /path/to/mpiapplication <arguments>
 ```